w3c/adapt/explainers/well-known-destinations.md

 * `search` (intended for a dedicated search page; a [`search` landmark region](https://www.w3.org/TR/wai-aria-1.2/#search) would be used on any page that contains a search form)

-## Well-known destinations: technical requirements
+## Technical requirements

 Any approch that would solve these user needs must provide the following.

-* A way to denote the scope of any particular site (or sub-site).

 * A way to represent each well-known destination proposed above.

 * A mechanism for discovering all well-known destinations supported by a site&mdash;to be used when a UA first visits a site on behalf of the user.
 In order to do this efficiently, it must be possible to make this query in a single HTTP request.
 The results would be available to the user via the UI of the UA.

+* A way to denote the scope of any particular site (or sub-site).

 * A procedure for visiting a well-known destination directly (when the user activates the interface in the UA).